cjt5144/Cython-C-Examples/optimization/README.md

 #### About

-This package contains optimization algorithms implemented in Python with a faster C++ counterpart.
+This package contains optimization algorithms implemented in Python with a faster C++ counterpart (coming soon).